file-format/Docs/en/video/xvid.md

 DivXNetworks founded the OpenDivX in January 2001 as a part of Project Mayo.
 It was intended to be the home for open source multimedia projects.
 However, the source code was soon placed under a restrictive license and DivX 4 codec emerged as a closed-source commercial product.
 After this, the OpenDivX was forked and all the code of OpenDivx was replaced and Xvid was published under GNU General Public License.

-## How to play Xvid files ##

-Xvid is not a video format, it is a program to compress and decompress video data from MPEG-4 ASP format.
-The encoded video is MPEG-4 ASP video and not Xvid video therefore it can be decoded with all decoders that are ASP compliant.
-The following are some of the players that can play Xvid files.

-- VLC Media Player
-- Windows Media Player
-- BS Player
-- DivX Player
-- Perian
-- MPlayer

-CD's and DVD's written with Xvid content can be played in some DivX compatible DVD Players.
-DivX compatible DVD Players cannot play Xvid content encoded with advanced MPEG-4 features.

 ## References ##

 - [Xvid - Wikipedia](https://en.wikipedia.org/wiki/Xvid)